kiruushinde/how-to-push-on-GitHub-/Readme.md

 3. git push -u origin main

-that's all about pusing on gitHub.
+that's all about pushing on gitHub.